tarantool-php/phpunit-extras/README.md

 *Format:*

 ```
-@requires luaCondition <lua-expression>
+@requires luaCondition <condition>
 ```
-where `<lua-expression>` is an arbitrary lua expression that should be evaluated to a Boolean value.
+where `<condition>` is an arbitrary lua expression that should be evaluated to a Boolean value.

 *Example:*